 Our members are people who have come to know God and be made right with him by experiencing the power of the message of God’s Word and the sacrificial work of his son, Jesus Christ.
 The aim of our lives is to please God by being more like Christ and bringing others to know him.

 Our Sunday worship aims to be reverent, with Bible reading, hymns, prayers and Bible teaching.
 We focus on learning from the Bible about our great God and applying his word to our daily lives.
 Visitors are very welcome and should find our services easy to follow.
-If you have children, there is a Sunday School during the morning service and a crèche during the service for young children.
+If you have children, there is a Bible Club during the morning service and a crèche for infants and toddlers during the service.
 Whoever you are, you are most welcome to join us for worship or come to some of the meetings during the week.

 We are an evangelical church, which means that we believe the Bible is God’s word, speaking clearly and with relevance to our modern world.
 The truth we are committed to is historically known as Reformed and is more fully summarised in the ‘statement of faith’ below.

 Waterford House is a missionary minded church helping to support missionaries and ministries of compassion on several continents.

 We are easy to find on Rede Court Road, which is on the western edge of Strood.
 There is parking on site for a limited number of cars with disabled bays nearest the church.

 The following is a summary of what we believe in on a number of key issues.

 - We submit in matters of conscience to no authority but that which is claimed by the Holy Scriptures, which as inspired of God we regard as the only and sufficient rule of faith and practice.

 - The Church is called “Waterford House Evangelical Free Church.”
 Maintaining: